The Case for Learned In-Memory Joins: Related Work

 \textbf{Machine Learning for Database.} During the last few years, machine learning started to have a profound impact on automating the core database functionality and design decisions.
 Along this line of research, a corpus of works studied the idea of replacing traditional indexes with learned models that predict the location of a key in a dataset including single-dimension (e.g.,~\cite{KBC+18, KMR+20, FV20}), multi-dimensional (e.g.,~\cite{NDA+20, DNA+20}), updatable (e.g.,~\cite{DMY+20}), and spatial (e.g.,~\cite{LLZ+20, QLJ+20, PRK+20}) indexes.
 Query optimization is also another area that has several works on using machine learning to either entirely build an optimizer from scratch (e.g.,~\cite{MNM+19}), or provide an advisor that improves the performance of existing optimizers (e.g.,~\cite{MNM+21, SLM+01, VZZ+00}).
 Moreover, there exists several workload-specific optimizations, enabled by machine learning, in other database operations e.g., cardinality estimation~\cite{KKR+19}, data partitioning~\cite{YCW+20}, sorting~\cite{KVC+20}, and scheduling~\cite{MSV+19}.
-However, to the best of our knowledge, there is no existing work on using the machine learning to revisit the different categories of in-memory joins in a comprehensive manner.
+However, to the best of our knowledge, there is no existing work on using the machine learning to improve in-memory joins.
 Our proposed work in this paper fills this gap.